richardcrng/fireactive/website/docs/quick-start/relations-101.md

    *  since there is no key of 'author_id' on a Book instance.
    *
    * The second type parameter tells TypeScript what type
    *  the promise will resolve with.
+(It's not always the type
-   */
+   *  of the first argument - the API also supports passing in
-  author = relations.findById<Book, Author>(Author, 'authorId')
+   *  the string 'Author' instead of the whole classs) */ author = relations.findById<Book, Author>(Author, 'authorId')
 }